gtrevorrow/policy-validation-action/README.md

    - Can be enabled/disabled with `validators-local`

 2. **Global Validators**: Run on all statements from all files together
-   - Currently includes the OciCisBenchmarkValidator
+   - Currently includes the OciCisBenchmarkValidator and the optional AgenticOciCisBenchmarkValidator.
    - Can be enabled/disabled with `validators-global`
-   - The CIS benchmark validator can be specifically enabled/disabled with `cis-benchmark`

-**Pipeline Behavior**: The system automatically determines whether to run each pipeline based on whether it has validators configured (`hasValidators()` check).
-When `validators-global` is enabled, it always includes the CIS Benchmark validator.
-This eliminates the need for separate flags for individual validators and ensures optimal performance by only running pipelines that have actual validators configured.
+**Pipeline Behavior**: The system automatically determines whether to run each pipeline based on whether it has validators configured.
+When `validators-global` is enabled, it always includes the `OciCisBenchmarkValidator`.
+If `agentic-validation-enabled` is also true, the pipeline runs in a hybrid mode where the agentic validator handles policies with variables, and the standard validator handles the rest.

 For more detailed information, see the [validator configuration guide](docs/validator-configuration.md).